arnovanoort/stock-import/Readme.md

+# Stock reader
+This application will enable you to fetch stock prices from tiingo, store these in a database and emit an event that can be used by other applications.

+## Getting started

 - database setup
     - start postgresql database
         - sudo docker run -d --name dev-postgress -e POSTGRES_PASSWORD=Pass2020! -v ${HOME}/data/docker/postgres/:/var/lib/postgresql/data -p 5432:5432 postgres
     - sudo apt-get install pgadmin
-    - create databases named stocks(used for prod) and stocks-test(used for testing)
+    - create databases named stocks(used by the application) and stocks-test(used for junit testing)

-- tiingo client
+- You will need credentials to use the tiingo api:
     - go to https://api.tiingo.com/ and signup
     - after signing up yu will be provided a token
     - update the token in application.properties(tiingo.token)

 - application.properties
     - an example application.properties exists. copy the example and store it as application.properties.
         Update this with the correct variables(the tiingo.supported-tickers-location will be explained soon)